Staver Accident Injury Lawyers, P.C. Personal Injury Scholarship

-We are happy to announce the third annual Staver Law Group National Scholarship.
-Every day we help people who have been hurt in car accidents or other types of personal injury situations and are struggling to keep up with medical bills and their daily lives.
+We are happy to announce the sixth annual Staver Accident Injury Lawyers, P.C.
+Personal Injury Scholarship.
+Every day we help people who have been hurt in Chicago car accidents or other types of personal injury situations and are struggling to keep up with medical bills and their daily lives.
 We are dedicated to helping them navigate their situations, and we have designed this scholarship to award a student whose essay shows an understanding and appreciation for the type of work we do.

-In order to be eligible for the Staver Law Group National Scholarship, applicants must:
+In order to be eligible for the Staver Accident Injury Lawyers, P.C.
+Personal Injury Scholarship, applicants must:

 - Be a United States citizen or permanent resident.